-- (1) A magistrate's court before which a person appears or is brought charged with any offence other than the offences specified in subsection (2) may, at any stage in the proceedings, release the person on bail, on taking from him or her a recognisance consisting of a bond with or without sureties, for such an amount as is reasonable in the circumstances of the case to appear before the court, on such a date and at such a time as is named in the bond. - (2) The offences excluded from the grant of bail under subsection (1) are as follows- - (a) an offence triable only by the High Court; - (b) an offence under the Penal Code Act relating to acts of terrorism; - (c) an offence under the Penal Code Act relating to cattle rustling; - (d) an offence under the Firearms Act punishable by a sentence of imprisonment of not less than ten years; - (e) abuse of office contrary to section 87 of the Penal Code Act; - (f) rape, contrary to section 123 of the Penal Code Act and defilement contrary to sections 129 and 130 of the Penal Code Act; - (g) embezzlement, contrary to section 268 of the Penal Code Act; - (h) causing financial loss, contrary to section 269 of the Penal Code Act; - (i) corruption, contrary to section 2 of the Prevention of Corruption Act; - bribery of a member of a public body, contrary to section 5 of the Prevention of Corruption Act; and - (k) any other offence in respect of which a magistrate's court has no jurisdiction to grant bail. - (3) A chief magistrate may, in any case other than in the case of an offence specified in subsection (2), direct that any person to whom bail has been refused by a lower court within the area of his or her jurisdiction, be released on bail or that the amount required on any bail bond be reduced. - (4) The High Court may, in any case where an accused person is appearing before a magistrate's court- - (a) where the case is not one mentioned in subsection (2), direct that any person to whom bail has been refused by the magistrate's court be released on bail or that the amount required for any bail bond be reduced; and - (b) where the case is one mentioned in subsection (2), direct that the accused person be released on bail. - (5) Notwithstanding subsection (1), in any case where a person has been released on bail, the High Court may, if it is of the opinion that for any reason the amount of bail should be increased- - (a) issue a warrant for the arrest of the person released on bail directing that he or she should be brought before it to execute a new bond for an increased amount; and
+- (1) A magistrate's court before which a person appears or is brought charged with any offence other than the offences specified in subsection (2) may, at any stage in the proceedings, release the person on bail, on taking from him or her a recognisance consisting of a bond with or without sureties, for such an amount as is reasonable in the circumstances of the case to appear before the court, on such a date and at such a time as is named in the bond. - (2) The offences excluded from the grant of bail under subsection (1) are as follows- - (a) an offence triable only by the High Court; - (b) the offence of terrorism and any other offence punishable by more than ten years imprisonment under the Anti-Terrorism Act, 2002; - [paragraph (b) substituted by section 3(a) of Act 7 of 2007] - (c) an offence under the Penal Code Act relating to cattle rustling; - (d) offences under the Firearms Act punishable by more than ten years imprisonment; [paragraph (d) substituted by section 3(b) of Act 7 of 2007] - (e) [paragraph (e) repealed by section 3(c) of Act 7 of 2007]; - (f) rape contrary to section 123 of the Penal Code Act and aggravated defilement under section 129 of that Act; - [paragraph (f) substituted by section 3(d) of Act 7 of 2007] - (g) embezzlement, contrary to section 268 of the Penal Code Act; - (h) causing financial loss, contrary to section 269 of the Penal Code Act; - (i) corruption, contrary to section 2 of the Prevention of Corruption Act; - (j) bribery of a member of a public body, contrary to section 5 of the Prevention of Corruption Act; and - (k) any other offence in respect of which a magistrate's court has no jurisdiction to grant bail. - (3) A chief magistrate may, in any case other than in the case of an offence specified in subsection (2), direct that any person to whom bail has been refused by a lower court within the area of his or her jurisdiction, be released on bail or that the amount required on any bail bond be reduced.

+(4) The High Court may, in any case where an accused person is appearing before a magistrate's court-

-- (b) commit that person to prison if he or she fails to execute a new bond for an increased amount. - (6) In this section, "public funds" means any money or other property owned by or held by, or on behalf of, or for the purpose of, the Government or a public body within the meaning of section 1 of the Prevention of Corruption Act.
+- (a) where the case is not one mentioned in subsection (2), direct that any person to whom bail has been refused by the magistrate's court be released on bail or that the amount required for any bail bond be reduced; and - (b) where the case is one mentioned in subsection (2), direct that the accused person be released on bail. - (5) Notwithstanding subsection (1), in any case where a person has been released on bail, the High Court may, if it is of the opinion that for any reason the amount of bail should be increased- - (a) issue a warrant for the arrest of the person released on bail directing that he or she should be brought before it to execute a new bond for an increased amount; and - (b) commit that person to prison if he or she fails to execute a new bond for an increased amount. - (6) In this section, "public funds" means any money or other property owned by or held by, or on behalf of, or for the purpose of, the Government or a public body within the meaning of section 1 of the Prevention of Corruption Act.